-Course Disclaimer.
-We here at Medical Physics Training and make every effort to produce excellence in your regulatory education.
+Course Disclaimer: We here at Medical Physics Training make every effort to produce excellence in your regulatory education.
 When new guidelines or rules and regulations are updated, we will make every effort to timely update our courses, as necessary.
-Responsibility for regulatory compliances remain with the Ambulatory Surgery Center (ASC) therefore we encourage you to routinely check all relevant regulatory agencies directly and regularly to assure the latest updates for clinical and administrative guidelines that apply to your ASC staff.
+Responsibility for regulatory compliances remains with the facility therefore we encourage you to routinely check all relevant regulatory agencies directly and regularly to assure the latest updates for clinical and administrative guidelines that apply to your staff.

 Please report any concerns you have about patient safety or quality of care at your location to your accrediting organization.

 The course developers and operators of this site assume no liability or responsibility for any and all injuries, illnesses, or death; damages (either consequential, special, or incidental), or losses that arise from or are in connection to the use of these materials and information.